kdog1425/Superpedestrian_sketch/README.md

 Superpedestrian_sketch
 ======================

+khenprice.com/superpedestrian
 A dashboard for Superpedestrian users

-Core functionality for a web service sketch sketch that lets a user interact with their geo data.
+Core functionality for a web service sketch that lets a user interact with their geo data.

 Features: